Dual complementary polynomials of graphs and combinatorial interpretation on the values of the Tutte polynomial at positive integers: Example

-Other special values of the polynomials $\kappa$, $\bar\kappa$, $\kappa_\mathbbm{z}$, and $\bar\kappa_\mathbbm{z}$ are
+Other special values of the polynomials $\kappa$, $\bar\kappa$, $\kappa_{\Bbb Z}$, and $\bar\kappa_{\Bbb Z}$ are

-It means that $G$ is {\em not} a cut (equivalently not bipartite), {\em not} an Eulerian graph, and {\em not} a disjoint union of a cut and an Eulerian subgraph.
-The eight cut-equivalence classes of orientations are exhibited as follows:
+The zeroness of these numbers mean that $G$ is {\em not} a cut (equivalently not bipartite), {\em not} an Eulerian graph, and {\em not} an edge-disjoint union of a cut and an Eulerian subgraph.
+The eight cut-Eulerian equivalence classes of orientations are exhibited as follows:

+The author thanks Arthur~L.\,B.~Yang for referring the paper \cite{Kook-Reiner-Stanton} about the Convolution Formula on the Tutte polynomial and some useful discussions during his visit in May 2007, which leads to the second proof of Theorem~\ref{Rank-Generating-Interpretation}.